IreneG5/spss_online/README.md

 - Phase 2: Deployment and local development with remote static & media files An AWS account was set up to manage and host all the static and media files.
 Settings were updated accordingly to point to the online resources.
-The database is now hosted in Heroku and MySQL Workbench is used to query it if need it.
+The database is now hosted in Heroku and MySQL Workbench is used to query it if it is needed.

 # Testing